 Conducting R&D is central to our business model.
 We have invested and expect to continue to invest significant time and capital in our R&D operations.
-Our R&D expenses were \$49.3 million. \$21.2 million and \$15.1 million in 2016, 2015 and 2014, respectively.
-We plan to increase our R&D expenses for the foreseeable future as we seek to complete the development of I.V.
-CR845 and Oral CR845 and advance the development of CR701.
+Our R&D expenses were \$48.5 million, \$49.3 million and \$21.2 million in 2017, 2016 and 2015, respectively.
+We anticipate that our R&D expenses will increase for the foreseeable future as we seek to develop I.V.
+CR845/difelikefalin and Oral CR845/difelikefalin in multiple indications.